best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ## Spark ML Pipelines

 We can also combine all of the analysis steps outlined above into a single workflow using Spark's ML Pipelines.
 Data manipulation, feature transformation and modelling can be rewritten into a `pipeline`/`ml_pipeline()` object and saved.
-The output of this in sparklyr is in Scala code, meaning that it can be added to scheduled Spark ML jobs without any dependencies in R.

-Note that in sparklyr, we have not yet found a simple way of generating a summary coefficient table as shown in the sections above when using a pipeline for analysis.
+The output of this in sparklyr is in Scala code, meaning that it can be added to scheduled Spark ML jobs without any dependencies in R. However, it should be noted that we have not yet found a simple way of generating a summary coefficient table as shown in the sections above when using a pipeline for analysis.
 Although coefficients, p-values etc. can be obtained it is difficult to map these to the corresponding features for inferential analysis.
 As a result, pipelines for logistic regression in sparklyr are currently best used for predictive analysis only.

+PySpark pipelines do not have this problem and we can access the coefficients in a similar way to that shown above even when using a pipeline for analysis.

 <details>
 <summary><b>Python Example</b></summary>

-Note that these tasks haven't actually been carried out yet, we have simply defined what they are so we can call them all in succession later.
-This can be done by setting up a "pipeline" to call all the tasks we need to carry out the regression one by one.

-As shown above we still need to prepare the data, index categorical variables, encode them, assemble features into a single vector column and run the regression.
-The data preparation step can be done before setting up the pipeline (in this case we will re-use the `rescue_cat_reindex` dataframe from the Selecting reference categories section of this guide), so our pipeline steps will be as follows:
+As shown above, we need to prepare the data, index categorical variables, encode them, assemble features into a single vector column and run the regression to perform our analysis.
+The data preparation step can be done before setting up the pipeline (in this case we will re-use the `rescue_cat_reindex` dataframe from the Selecting reference categories section of this guide as a shortcut), so our pipeline steps will be as follows:

 1. String indexer for `specialservicetypecategory`
 2. String indexer for `originofcall`